What's the difference between Greater Kruger National Park and Kruger National Park?

 The Greater Kruger National Park (GKNP) refers to the over twenty private reserves to the west of the Kruger National Park (KNP) which add 180 000 hectares to the reserve.
 In total, the whole area covers 20 000 000 hectares of unfenced, wild reserve with free movement of animals across this spectacular land.
-So what's the difference between the GKNP and the KNP experience when going on safari in Africa?
+So what's the difference between the GKNP and the KNP experience when going on a Kruger National Park safari?

 Highlights of GKNP

 - Limited numbers of people are allowed in the area, providing a far less crowded safari experience and giving the visitor the feel of true Africa, unspoiled by too many cars and people

 - With the borders between the Kruger National Park and the GKNP being unfenced, there is free movement of all game, allowing sightings of a huge variety of animals

 - GKNP is next door to the Kruger Park: day trips into the park are easy, giving you the best of both worlds

 - Walking safaris, game-viewing in safari vehicles and night drives are offered with knowledgeable guides

 - Accommodation in the GKNP is more exclusive, with smaller camps, great service, and more luxurious amenities

 The area of the Kruger National Park was first declared a game reserve way back in 1898.
 First called the Government Wildlife Park, then the Sabi Game Reserve, it was finally called the Kruger National Park in 1926.